manujavangula/WineQuality/README.md

-  * Barplots & Density Plots: Both bar and density were used to understand the distribution of values within each attribute
+  * Barplots & Density Plots: Both bar and density were used for more in depth understanding of the distribution of values within each attribute